bufbuild-ru/docs/docs/bufstream/releases/index.md

 - Release preview of mTLS and SASL authentication
 - Release preview of Google Cloud Spanner metadata storage
 - Switch to use enum logical type instead of int32 for enum fields in Parquet archives
-- Include support for partitions in Apache Iceberg™ table archives
+- Include support for partitions in Apache Iceberg table archives
 - Improve caching of consumer group metadata that is read often and written rarely
 - Add more aggressive caching of schema registry lookups used by data enforcement
 - Additional performance improvements